On the Imaginary Part of the Effective Action in de Sitter Spacetime with Different Regularization Schemes: Imaginary Part of the Effective Action in de Sitter Spacetime

 They automatically satisfy the normalization condition and exhibit the thermal Bose–Einstein structure characteristic of particle production in de Sitter spacetime \footnote{Note that this differs from the situation in global spherical coordinates, where the Bogoliubov coefficients of the in- and out-modes exhibit an explicit dependence on the spacetime dimension; in particular, for odd dimensions the in- and out-modes are identical (i.e. $\alpha=1,\beta=0$) \cite{Bousso_2002,Akhmedov_2019}.
 In this work, we restrict ourselves to the case of Poincaré patch.}.
 Substituting the explicit expression of $|\alpha_{\mathbf{k}}|^2$ into (\ref{defImWB}), we obtain the Bogoliubov prediction for the imaginary part of the effective action as

-In the approach of the Green‘s function to effective action (\ref{defImWG}), the Feynman propagator $G_F$ is required.
+In the approach of the Green's function to effective action (\ref{defImWG}), the Feynman propagator $G_F$ is required.
 In the de Sitter spacetime, the in–out Feynman propagator can be constructed from the mode functions as

 with

 where $\theta(x)$ denotes the Heaviside step function and $\mathcal{N}=\sqrt{1-e^{-2\pi\nu}}$ is the normalization factor.
 Performing the Fourier integration, one finds that the propagator depends only on the de Sitter–invariant hyperbolic distance $z=\frac{\eta^2+\eta'^2-(\mathbf{x}-\mathbf{x'})^2}{2\eta\eta'}-i\epsilon$ (where $\epsilon>0$ is the infinitesimal parameter in the Feynman $i\epsilon$ prescription fixing the analytic continuation of the propagator), as expected from the maximal symmetry of the de Sitter spacetime.
 The result can be expressed in closed form as \cite{Akhmedov_2019,Fukuma_2013}